 We then examine some of the economic consequences associated with the changes in board monitoring and with the approval of the GDPR itself.
 If board responses are due to an enhanced cyber risk environment, then we would expect to see a subsequent reduction in cyber risk for firms whose boards make the largest adjustments.
 On the other hand, if these changes are merely cosmetic in nature, then we should see no tangible outcomes.
 Our paper presents evidence consistent with the first hypothesis.
-We document a reduction in the likelihood of a firm receiving a cyber-attack or data breach during the years 2017-2019 in accordance with the magnitude of the firm's board changes between 2014 and 2016.
+We document a reduction in the likelihood of a firm receiving a cyber attack or data breach during the years 2017-2019 in accordance with the magnitude of the firm's board changes between 2014 and 2016.
 Cyber risk exposure, as measured by media coverage of the firm's data security falls in a similar fashion.
-We also document a sharp increase in a firm's discussion of GDPR within the 10-K Report over time, culminating with almost 25% of all firms in our sample including a discussion of it in the "Business" or "Risk Factors" sections transition period.
-Other events, for example, prominent cyber-attacks and data breaches, most likely also changed this environment.
+We also document a sharp increase in a firm's discussion of GDPR within the 10-K Report over time, culminating with almost 25% of all firms in our sample including a discussion of it in the "Business" or "Risk Factors" sections in 2019.

+3 We acknowledge that the GDPR is not solely responsible for all changes in the cyber risk environment over our transition period.
+Other events, for example, prominent cyber attacks and data breaches, most likely also changed this environment.
 We address some of these issues throughout the paper, including the influence that these attacks and breaches may have had on our findings.